-We only use 100% fresh pressed juice.
+We only use 100% fresh pressed cider apple juice.
 We get this from pressing carefully selected bitter sweet and bitter sharp cider apples.
-We only use orchards that we know well and we can tell you down to the tree where we’ve sourced our apples from.
+We only use orchards that we know well and we can tell you down to the tree where we’ve sourced our apples from and all of them come from within 15 miles of our mill.
+If you look at our bottle labels they will tell you what apples and what yeast we have used to make your cider.

 We wash and inspect each apple before putting it in the mill.